-In spring, they bear white or pinkish-white flowers that grow in clusters.
-The purplish foliage of Diablo ninebark plants (with a touch of red here and there) earn them the nickname, "purple ninebarks" or purple-leafed ninebarks."
-An increase in red color and a hint of bronze added to the purple in the leaves make them even more attractive in fall.
-Mature branches exhibit exfoliating bark, making Diablo ninebark plants useful for injecting visual interest into your landscaping for winter.
+Diablo ninebark shrubs reach eight to 10 feet tall with a similar spread.
+These multi-branched, upright shrubs are fast growers.
+Late-spring or early-summer bloomers, they bear white or pinkish-white flowers in June.
+The flowers grow in clusters that will remind you of those on spirea shrubs (Spiraea japonica).
+The purplish foliage of Diablo ninebark plants (with a touch of red here and there) earns them the nickname, "purple ninebarks" or "purple-leafed ninebarks."
+An increase in red color and a hint of bronze added to the purple in the leaves make them even more attractive in the fall.
+Mature branches have a peeling bark the way some birch trees (Betula) do, making the plants useful for injecting visual interest into your landscaping for winter.

 Origin of the Names